Skip to content Skip to footer navigation

 • While both pots did well at baking bread and slow-cooking brisket, the Aldi pot is slightly cheaper and comes with a five-year warranty

-• There's no clear consensus on which pot will last longer – long time users of both brands have reported chipping of the enamel over time
+• There's no clear consensus on which pot will last longer – both seem to get badly stained and discoloured over time, but continue to function well

 So in the name of science (and to justify the purchase of a second Dutch oven), I decided to test these two similarly priced, similar-looking pots to find out which one comes out on top.